thingsSDK/guides.thingssdk.com/flasher.js/getting_started.md

 ## Step 1: Download and Install Flasher.js

 First things first: head over to the [Flasher.js releases page](https://github.com/thingsSDK/flasher.js/releases) and download the latest version.
-We have lots of options for you - you can run Flasher.js on Linux, Mac, and Windows (both 34bit and 64bit).
+We have lots of options for you - you can run Flasher.js on Linux, Mac, and Windows (both 32bit and 64bit).
 You can even compile the source yourself if you're feeling brave.

 On Windows, you'll be downloading the binary directly, so you can just move it where you'd like it.
 On a Mac, you'll be downloading a disk image (.dmg) file.
-Double-click it and drag it over to your Applications folder.
-If you're on Linux you'll be downloading a Debian package (.deb).
+Double-click it and drag the Flasher.js icon over to your Applications folder.
+If you're on Linux, you'll be downloading a Debian package (.deb).
 Double-click it to install.

 ## Step 2: Install Drivers (if required)